Easy Chicken Cacciatore

 - First, dredge your chicken in seasoned flour, then brown all sides in olive oil.
 The flour coating will also help thicken the sauce.

-- Next, the veggies are sauteed, the wine added, then tomatoes, capers (don’t skip these), and oregano.
+- Next, saute the veggies, add the wine, then tomatoes, capers (don’t skip these), and oregano.

 - Besides using bone-in chicken, another way to enhance the flavor is with wine.
 Unless you prefer to not cook with wine, make sure to deglaze the pan with wine.

 - Almost 100% of the alcohol cooks off, leaving another fabulous layer of flavor.

 - Layer upon layer of flavor makes for an extraordinary entree.

 - I served this with Ina Garten’s Parmesan Mashed Potatoes, except I peeled the potatoes.
-Wow, were those amazing, too.
+We were instant fans!
 Well, with butter, half and half, sour cream, and Parmesan, how could they be bad?
 Bread, rice, polenta, and pasta are also delicious pairings.

 - Many dinners involve chopping veggies.
 From the classic mirepoix (celery, onions, and carrots) to the Holy Trinity (celery, onions, and bell peppers), these combinations add an incredible flavor base to numerous recipes.
 PRO-Tip: Chop enough for two meals and freeze half.